openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ## Test Plan

-- Enable istio-csr through cert-manager-operator CR and check the behavior with default istio-csr configuration.
+- Enable `istio-csr` controller by creating `istiocsr` CR and check the behavior with default istio-csr configuration.
-- Enable istio-csr by creating the istio-csr CR object with permutations of configurations and validate the behavior.
+- Enable `istio-csr` controller by creating the `istiocsr` CR with permutations of configurations and validate the behavior.
 - Upgrade/downgrade testing
   - Scenarios mentioned in the section Upgrade / Downgrade Strategy has expected behavior.
 - Sufficient time for feedback from the QE.
 - The feature is available by default and does not have any specific featureGate defined.

 ## Graduation Criteria